 The invention of the bifurcated needle by Benjamin Rubin in the 1960s was another major improvement in smallpox vaccination.
 It holds one dose of freeze-dried vaccine, requires one-fourth the amount of vaccine, is easy to use, cheap to produce, and can be re-used after sterilization.

 The Lister vaccine administered with the Rubin bifurcated needle was used by the WHO Smallpox Eradication Campaign to perform 200 million vaccinations per year beginning in the late 1960s.

-Through an unprecedented global vaccination effort beginning in the 1960s, naturally occurring smallpox has been eradicated.
-In 1949, the last case was reported in the United States.
+Through this unprecedented global vaccination effort, naturally occurring smallpox has been eradicated.
 By 1977, it was eradicated globally.
 The last outbreak was in Somalia.

 All remaining known stocks of smallpox vaccine are kept by the CDC in the U.S. and by the State Research Center of Virology in Russia.